 Tom Karlsson defended his doctoral thesis "Manager and Civil Servant: Exploring actors’ taken-for-granted assumptions in public administration" June 3rd.
 Below he tells you a little about himself and his research.
-To read the thesis, please click the link to the right.

 When I began my PhD at the School of Economics and Management in February 2009, I did so with a wide experience from different areas: restaurants, telemarketing, and electric utility.
 My university education involves a Master’s degree in business administration from Lund University.